MarkPearlCoZa/Blog_General/_posts/2016-07-18-Taking-Longer-Is-Not-Natural.md

 ---
 layout: post
-title: Taking longer is not natural
+title: Taking the longer route is not natural
 tags: Misc
 category: General
 ---